 The Public Schools of Brookline are committed to sustaining inclusive classrooms, schools, and systems that foster a sense of belonging for all students, including PSB out-of-district students, to participate in the life of their home.schools.
-The PSB recognizes that extracurricular activities such as clubs, arts programs, music, school spirit events, sports, dances, and more enrich our students' lives and increase their sense of belonging in their school community.
+The PSB recognizes that extracurricular activities such as elubs, arts programs, music, school spirit events, sports, dances, and more enrich our students' lives and increase their sense of belonging in their school community.
 To this end, the district adheres to all state and federal mandates allowing system-wide access to all school activities, with the provision of reasonable accommodations based on individual student need.
+The level of accommodation to be provided shall be determined by the Office of Student Services, in consultation with parents/caregivers and the Individualized Education Program (IEP) team.-

-Under Section 300.107 of the Individuals with Disabilities Education Act (IDEA):

-"Each public agency must take steps, including the provision of supplementary aids and services determined appropriate and necessary by the child's IEP team, to provide nonacademic and extracurricular services and activities in the manner necessary to afford children with disabilities an equal opportunity for participation in those services and activities."
+Under Section 300.107 of the Individuals with Disabilities Education Act (IDEA): "Each public agency must take steps, including the provision of supplementary aids and services determined appropriate and necessary by the child's IEP team, to provide nonacademic and extracurricular services and activities in the manner necessary to afford children with disabilities an equal opportunity for participation in those services and activities."